inversify/InversifyJS/wiki/container_api.md

 ### skipBaseClassChecks

-You can use this to skip checking base classes for the @injectable property, which is especially useful if any of your @injectable classes extend classes that you don't control (third party classes).
+You can use thi
+to skip checking base classes for the @injectable property, which is especially useful if any of your @injectable classes extend classes that you don't control (third party classes).
 By default, this value is `false`.